Disciplinary Policy

 - How to appeal

-Before invoking the formal procedure the Society will consider whether it is appropriate to invoke an informal process of counselling and coaching, for example for first instance of underperformance, or very minor issues of misconduct.
-The formal disciplinary procedure provides for warnings to be given for the failure to meet acceptable standards of work performance and misconduct (whether during working hours or not), including breach of any terms and conditions of employment.
-In the case of serious misconduct or continued failure to reach acceptable standards, the disciplinary procedure can lead to dismissal.
+Before invoking the formal procedure, the Society will consider whether it is appropriate to invoke an informal process of counselling and coaching in the first instance, for example for very minor issues of misconduct.
+Where informal actions have been unsuccessful or if it is a more serious matter, the formal disciplinary procedure will be implemented.
+In the case of serious misconduct or continued failure to reach acceptable standards of conduct, the formal disciplinary procedure can lead to dismissal, whether that be with or without notice.

 -